mrinal-sourav/YouTubeCrawler/Readme.txt

 	Number of links/videos to crawl

  - Outputs:
-	A sorted csv file with video data in the following format:
+	A sorted html file with video data in the following format:
-		Video Title, Video link, Score, Author, Views, Likes, Dislikes
+		Video Title (with hyperlink), Score, Author, Views, Likes, Dislikes

 	Score is calculated by the ratio: